Home > Who We Are > OUR LEADERSHIP

 I enjoy being outside - gardening, yard work, walking, etc. When the weather is adverse, I read.
 I also enjoy spending time investing in little children.
 They love to hear the Gospel and are so quick to grasp and accept it's truths.

-I came to Ohio University as an undergrad, where I also met my wife.
-After years of working in and out of the industry, I came back for graduate work and ended up getting a job here.
-I started coming to Central in 2008, and started serving on the board in 2010, recently becoming the Trustees Chair.
+I came to Ohio University as an undergrad, where I met my wife Jessica.
+After years of working in various industries, I came back for graduate work, started my own company, and ended up getting a job here as an Assistant Professor of Mechanical Engineering.
+I started coming to Central in 2008 at the invitation of Maria Smith.
+I started serving on the board in 2010, becoming the Trustees Chair in 2015.
 I love to serve.
-Becoming more involved helped me move from simply doing church on Sunday, to making it a part of my daily life.
+Becoming more involved transformed church from something I did on Sunday morning to making it an integral part of my daily life.
+Central is my family.

 I moved to Athens about 35 years ago, with my husband, Paul.
 Together, we ran Wellspring Retreat and Resource Center for 28 years.
-We joined Central about nine years ago, at the suggestion of our son.
+I recieved my Masters in Speech Pathology from the Universiy of Kansas Medical Center.
+I joined Central and currently serve on the Leadership Board, a member of the Prayer-at the Cross team, and participate in a weekly small group.
 I have enjoyed serving on the Leadership Board as it has helped me to make use of my gifting, and I have profited from watching how a healthy church functions, makes decisions, and sets a vision for the future.
 In May of this year, I retired from Vinton Local School District after serving 70+ special needs students a year, and am just now learning to slow down and live a little more simply and selectively.

 I have lived in Athens my entire life.
 In fact, I grew up on Walker Street, just a few streets over from Central Avenue.
 After earning my degree from Ohio University, I married Ben (the most handsome man in the world) and we settled down in our country home here in Athens County.
 Ben and I have two sons, Ash and Eli.
 I have served in the Circulation Department of Ohio University's Alden Library for over 20 years.